JackAdams/meteor-editable-text/README.md

 `afterInsert="callbackFunction"` will call `callbackFunction(newlyInsertedDocument,Collection)`, with `this` as the data that the `editableText` widget was initialized with, immediately after an auto insert

-(other client side callback functions are `beforeUpdate`,`afterUpdate`,`beforeRemove`,`afterRemove` -- they each receive the document and Collection as their parameters and have the full widget data as `this`)
+(other available callback functions hooks are `beforeUpdate`,`afterUpdate`,`beforeRemove`,`afterRemove` -- they each receive the document and Collection as their parameters and have the full widget data as `this`)

 For all callbacks, the values of the parameters must be the (string) names of functions, not the functions themselves.
-These functions have to be in the global scope, although you can do something like `executeBefore="myNamespace.executeBeforeCallback"`, provided `myNamespace` is in the global scope.
-They receive the widget's data as `this`.
+These functions have to be registered as follows, using `EditableText.registerCallbacks`:

+	EditableText.registerCallbacks({
+	  addTimestampToDoc : function(doc) {
+		return _.extend(doc,{timestamp:Date.now()});
+	  }
+	});

+This would then be applied by passing the parameter `beforeInsert='addTimestampToDoc'` when initializing a widget that has also been passed `autoInsert=true`.

+Notice that returning a modified document in a `beforeInsert` function will mean that this is the version of the document that will be inserted into the db.

 `eventType="mousein"` will make the text to become editable when the cursor goes over the editable text (other events can be used too) -- the default is `"click"`